oskar94/Known-Precursor/README.md

 To manually open the precursor selection menu write event `precursor_selection.0` in console.

+## Mutiplayer
+Should work fine with some limitations.
+* The Baol and Zroni event chain can only be started once by one player.
+* The ability to select all precursors is disabled.
+* Normal vanilla behavior will remain so if two or more players select the same precursor only the one that completes the chain first will spawn in the precursor system.

+## Compatibility
+Stellaris 2.8.0 (Butler)
+Not Ironman/Achivement compatible.
+No vanilla files were harmed.
+Should be compatible with any mods that do not change how the Baol or Zroni chains starts.

 ## Localization
 If you want to help with translation create a fork and edit the respective language file.